VW seeks full control over German truck maker MAN

 Earlier on Wednesday a source told Reuters that Volkswagen is looking to end its commercial vehicles partnership with Daimler (DAIGn.DE), as VW seeks closer ties with MAN.

-With an integration into the Volkswagen Group, 255 years of independence for MAN will end.

-(Reporting by Harro ten Wolde, Edward Taylor, Jan Schwartz and Maria Sheahan; Editing by Victoria Bryan and Mike Nesbit)
+(Reporting by Harro ten Wolde, Edward Taylor and Maria Sheahan; Editing by Victoria Bryan)